 - Elderberry syrup

 I strongly prefer to use liquid herbal multivitamins rather than any other brand or type.
 Even the “good” brands may be out of balance in key nutrients and may be difficult to absorb, depending on how they are created.
 I do not trust any of these brands in particular.
 However, liquid herbal multivitamins are simply herbal tinctures where all of the nutrients are in the same proportion found in nature and they come with all their synergistic elements to help absorption.
 The liquid form is also absorbed very rapidly and fully.
 I’ve been taking mine for months now and I can literally feel it minutes after I take it.

-Rosehips are extremely high in natural vitamin C. Vitamin C has been shown to combat serious infections in many cases, which is why it may be helpful when facing colds and flu.
+When it comes to vitamin C, it’s important to find a natural source.
+Vitamin C has been shown to combat serious infections in many cases, which is why it may be helpful when facing colds and flu.
 It is not something that you need daily (mega-doses of any vitamin on a regular basis may easily lead to deficiency in other areas and may cause more harm than good), but if you have been exposed to illness or feel that you may be coming down with something, then extra vitamin C may be wise.

 Probiotics help to boost gut health so that the body can fight off any bad bacteria that gets in.
 It is very important that gut health be strong.
 My preference is for food-based probiotics like kombucha, yogurt, kefir, fermented veggies, and so on.
 These are more effective in general than probiotic supplements.
 Choosing multiple options is the best idea so that you get multiple strains, to best improve your gut health and fight off foreign invaders.

 And if none of this works and illness happens anyway?
 What then?